-Respectfully, this Court overlooked the underlying facts of this matter when it concluded that "this case contains different evidence" to the evidence presented in Cochran Trust, in which the court deemed the identical factoring agreement terms were sufficient evidence of fraud, oppression or unfairness to declare the homeowner's association lien foreclosure sale voidable as to its effect on the first position deed of trust.2 Although the sale price at the subject HOA Sale was purportedly higher (\$3,500) compared with the sale price in Cochran Trust and Lahrs Family Trust (\$100), Chersus did not dispute that the identical factoring agreement terms involving ULS and First 100 were involved in this action, as well as Cochran Trust and Lahrs Family Trust, and did not dispute that the Factoring Agreement provided for a refund of the sale price back to First 100.3 This refund provision negates any effect that the allegedly higher sale price had because it was nothing more than a number on paper and the record reflects that no money was actually exchanged between First 100 and the HOA.
-Chersus' silence on this point was a confession of error, and an acknowledgement that the false sale price and terms of the Factoring Agreement were, in fact, evidence of collusion, fraud, oppression or unfairness.
-See Ozawa v.
-Vision Airlines, Inc., 125 Nev.
+Respectfully, this Court overlooked the underlying facts of this matter when it concluded that "this case contains different evidence" to the evidence presented in

+Cochran Trust, in which the court deemed the identical factoring agreement terms were sufficient evidence of fraud, oppression or unfairness to declare the homeowner's association lien foreclosure sale voidable as to its effect on the first position deed of trust.
+Although the \$3,500 sale price at the subject HOA Sale was purportedly higher compared with the \$100 sale price in Cochran Trust and Lahrs Family Trust, Chersus did not dispute that the identical factoring agreement terms involving United Legal Services (the preferred HOA foreclosure agent mandated by the Factoring Agreement) and First 100, LLC (the intended purchaser at the foreclosure sale and party to the pre-foreclosure Factoring Agreement) were involved in this action, as well as Cochran Trust and Lahrs Family Trust, and did not dispute that the Factoring Agreement in this case provided for a refund of the sale price back to First 100.2 This refund provision weighs even more heavily in favor of a finding of fraud, oppression and unfairness because it confirms that First 100 did not actually pay any amount at the foreclosure sale.
+The refund provision of the Factoring Agreement further negates any effect that the allegedly higher sale price had because it was nothing more than a number on paper and the record reflects that no money was actually exchanged between First 100 and the HOA.
+Chersus' silence on this point was a confession of error, and an acknowledgement that the false sale price and terms of the Factoring Agreement were, in fact, evidence of collusion, fraud, oppression or unfairness in exactly the same manner as the Cochran Trust and Lahrs Family Trust courts previously concluded.
+See also Ozawa v.
+Vision Airlines, Inc.,125 Nev.
 556, 563, 216 P.3d 788, 793 (2009) (citing Bates v.
 Chronister, 100 Nev.
-675, 682, 601 P.2d 865, 870 (1984) (treating the failure to respond to an argument as a confession of error)).4
+675, 682, 601 P.2d 865, 870 (1984) (treating failure to respond to argument as a confession of error)).

-3 See Answering Brief at 24-25 arguing active bidding, without any supporting evidence, and ignoring the Factoring Agreement provision, which expressly provided for a refund of the sale price back to First 100 and the undisputed fact that First 100 actually paid nothing to acquire the Property at the HOA Sale because of that refund provision.
+2 See Answering Brief at 24-25 arguing active bidding, without any supporting evidence, and ignoring the Factoring Agreement provision, which expressly provided for a refund of the sale price back to First 100 and the undisputed fact that First 100 actually paid nothing to acquire the Property at the HOA Sale because of that refund provision.

 In Cochran Trust, the Court concluded that the factoring agreement between ULS, First 100 and the foreclosing homeowner's association "required the HOA to use First 100's preferred foreclosure agent and prevented the HOA from bidding any higher than the agreed-upon starting bid of \$99[.]"
 2020 WL 2521786. at 2.
 This undisputed fact, along with the undisputed fact that First 100 purchased the property at the foreclosure sale, "support[s] a conclusion that bidding was chilled."
 Id. (citing Yfantis, 173 F. Supp.
-3d at 1058 (noting that collusion between the winning bidder and the entity selling the property may constitute fraud, oppression, or unfairness); Country Exp.
-Stores, Inc. v.
-Sims, 87 Wn.
-Ap..
-741, 943 P.2d 374, 379 (Wash.
-Ct.
-App.
-1997) (noting that one type of chilled bidding "is intentional, occurring where there is collusion for the purpose of holding down the bids.")).
+3d at 1058 (noting that collusion between the winning bidder and the entity selling the property may constitute fraud, oppression, or unfairness);

-4 See Reply Brief at 8-9, setting forth that Chersus admitted that Lahrs Family Trust confirmed that provisions in an identical Factoring Agreement "suggest that there was some unfairness in the foreclosure process that affected the sale[,]" notably that there was a lack of competitive bidding because the opening bid was set at \$99.00 and the Factoring Agreement terms forbid the HOA from credit bidding.
+3 See Reply Brief at 8-9, setting forth that Chersus admitted that Lahrs Family Trust confirmed that provisions in an identical Factoring Agreement "suggest that there was some unfairness in the foreclosure process that affected the sale[,]" notably that there was a lack of competitive bidding because the opening bid was set at \$99.00 and the Factoring Agreement terms forbid the HOA from credit bidding.
 See Answering Brief at 35.